 - By default, in HANA 2.0 SP 04 NSE is enabled, there is no separate action required apart from executing correct SQL/DDL statements.

-- “Page loadable” means data in NSE (Warm store) and “Column loadable” means data in main memory (Hot store).
+- “Page loadable” means data in NSE (Warm store) and “Column loadable” means data in the main memory (Hot store).

 - “Page loadable” can be specified at table level, index level, partition level, and Column level.

 - Data may be converted between “page loadable” to “column loadable” or Vice-versa.